Find Makarov: Operation Kingfish: Plot

-The film begins with John "Soap" MacTavish sitting at a table, loading a STANAG magazine; in the corner stands General Shepherd, asking him to "start from the beginning."
-It then cuts to the Karkonosze Mountains, Ukraine (in reality, the mountains are located in the Czech Republic and Poland), where Soap, Captain Price, Ghost, Roach, and other Task Force 141 operatives are seen walking through a forest.
-Delta Force operatives Sandman and Frost are atop a hill aiming with a Barrett M82 at several Russian soldiers guarding a safehouse.
-After requesting permission to engage, Overlord commences the operation and Sandman and Frost start to eliminate the enemy soldiers.
-A friendly AC-130, callsign Spectre 6-4, fires at the incoming waves of Russian troops in a large field outside.
+John "Soap" MacTavish is sitting at a table, loading a STANAG magazine; General Shepherd visits him, asking Soap what happened during his mission when he lost his superior officer, Captain Price.

+In 2013, in the Karkonosze Mountains, Ukraine, a joint operation between Task Force 141 and the U.S. Delta Force leads an assault on a safe house owned by their target, "Kingfish".
+Captain Price, Soap, Ghost, Roach, and other Task Force 141 operatives raid the compound while Delta Force operatives Sandman and Frost provide sniper support with the help of a friendly AC-130, callsign Spectre 6-4.

-After Spectre clears the way for the Task Force, Soap's team advances into the safehouse and kills all remaining hostiles.
+After Spectre clears the way for the Task Force, Soap's team advances into the safehouse and kills all the remaining hostiles.
 Roach plants a breaching charge on a wall, with Ghost entering the room first and killing the soldiers inside.
-The team enters the room after clearing it of the enemy, where there are pictures of an airport (hinting at the eventual massacre at Zakhaev International Airport) and a Bravo Six team that had been sent in earlier.
-Soap and Price discover that the picture of Bravo Six has several faces crossed out, implying each of the members have been executed.
-They then hear a C4 detonator beeping and escape before the blast can kill them.
+The team enters the room after clearing it of the enemy, where there are pictures of an Zakhaev International Airport and a Bravo Six team that had been sent in earlier.

+Soap and Price discover that the picture of Bravo Six has their faces on it, realizing that "Kingfish" is targeting them before a C4 detonator beeps to destroy the room; however, they escape before the blast can kill them.

-The Task Force runs for a V-22 Osprey for exfil, while Spectre 6-4 provides covering fire for their escape.
-However, enemy RPG fire destroys Spectre 6-4, leaving the Task Force to fend for themselves.
-Another RPG is fired and explodes near Soap, knocking him semi-conscious and spitting blood.
-Sandman and Roach drag Soap to the Osprey while Frost rushes to cover them.
-Price then orders the rest of the Task Force to leave without him while he provides covering fire; Soap, however, refuses to leave him behind.
-Overlord orders the Osprey pilot to take off immediately, but Sandman argues with him, demanding that Price not be left behind.
-As Price shouts for the Osprey to evacuate, he is then shot and falls backward, struggling to get back up.
-He pulls out his SIG Sauer P226 sidearm and kills more soldiers before being shot again and overwhelmed by enemy forces.
+The mission was compromised, and the squad and Delta Force head to their extraction point pursued by enemy forces.
+While Spectre 6-4 provides covering fire for their escape, an enemy RPG fire destroys Spectre 6-4, leaving the Task Force to fend for themselves.
+A V-22 Osprey arrives for exfil, but an RPG explodes near Soap, knocking him down.
+Sandman and Roach drag Soap to the Osprey while Frost and Price rush to cover them.
+Price then orders the rest of the team to leave without him while he provides covering fire; Soap, however, refuses to leave him behind.
+Overlord orders the Osprey pilot to take off immediately.
+Price is then shot, but he continues to cover fire for the team to escape before he is overwhelmed by the enemy soldiers.

-The screen then fades to black and cuts to the present day, revealing the scars that Soap had suffered from the explosion.
-After demanding that Shepherd tell him Kingfish's true identity, Shepherd throws him a dossier with a picture of Vladimir Makarov, declaring "We'll get him."
-Soap then draws his combat knife and stabs the picture of Makarov, ending the video.
+Back at the present, Soap demands that Shepherd tell him Kingfish's true identity, Shepherd throws him a dossier with a picture of Vladimir Makarov, declaring "We'll get him."
+Soap then draws his combat knife and stabs the picture of Makarov.